ultralytics/ultralytics/docs/en/datasets/index.md

 Bounding box object detection is a computer vision technique that involves detecting and localizing objects in an image by drawing a bounding box around each object.

 - [Argoverse](detect/argoverse.md): A dataset containing 3D tracking and motion forecasting data from urban environments with rich annotations.
-- [COCO](detect/coco.md): A large-scale dataset designed for object detection, segmentation, and captioning with over 200K labeled images.
+- [COCO](detect/coco.md): Common Objects in Context (COCO) is a large-scale object detection, segmentation, and captioning dataset with 80 object categories.
 - [LVIS](detect/lvis.md): A large-scale object detection, segmentation, and captioning dataset with 1203 object categories.
-- [COCO8](detect/coco8.md): Contains the first 4 images from COCO train and COCO val, suitable for quick tests.
+- [COCO8](detect/coco8.md): A smaller subset of the first 4 images from COCO train and COCO val, suitable for quick tests.
-- [Global Wheat 2020](detect/globalwheat2020.md): A dataset of wheat head images collected from around the world for object detection and localization tasks.
+- [Global Wheat 2020](detect/globalwheat2020.md): A dataset containing images of wheat heads for the Global Wheat Challenge 2020.
 - [Objects365](detect/objects365.md): A high-quality, large-scale dataset for object detection with 365 object categories and over 600K annotated images.
 - [OpenImagesV7](detect/open-images-v7.md): A comprehensive dataset by Google with 1.7M train images and 42k validation images.
 - [SKU-110K](detect/sku-110k.md): A dataset featuring dense object detection in retail environments with over 11K images and 1.7 million bounding boxes.